pryv/dev-site/source/guides/data-modelling.md

 ```
 2. Fork the [Data Type repository](https://github.com/pryv/data-types) and add your `ecg.json` file
 3. Validate the JSON schema of your event type
-4. Publish the corresponding URL in the platform parameters to be loaded at the platform boot :
+4. Publish these files on a webserver and indicate the `flat.json` file in the platform parameters :
 ```json
 EVENT_TYPES_URL: "https://api.pryv.com/event-types/flat.json"
 ```